Work Order Management

 2. Fill out the work order request form

 The work order contains crucial information such as the location of the asset, the type of maintenance required, and details about the situation, including any relevant photos or videos.
-Work order management software may also auto-populate information such as the item’s warranty or any applicable OEM recommendation so that technicians have complete information about what needs to be done.
+Work order management system may also auto-populate information such as the item’s warranty or any applicable OEM recommendation so that technicians have complete information about what needs to be done.

 3. Approve the work order